The release of the remains and funeral arrangements

 Cremation is an alternative to burial when someone dies.
 All Christian denominations and most other religious sects around the world permit cremation.
 Some religions (for example, Orthodox Judaism and Islam) do not.

-There are four crematoria (that is, four separate crematoriums) in Ireland, three of which are located in Dublin and the fourth is in Cork.
-Access to these cremation facilities is not, however, restricted to people living in Dublin or Cork.
+There are six crematoria (that is, six separate crematoriums) in Ireland, three of which are located in Dublin, one in Cork, one in Cavan and one in Shannon, Co Clare.
+Access to these cremation facilities is not, however, restricted to people living in Dublin, Cork, Cavan or Clare.
 Anyone may arrange for a cremation to take place in any of these crematoria.

 If you wish to arrange a cremation you should contact a funeral director who will ensure that the statutory (or legal) requirements are met.
 Before cremation, forms must be signed by a medical referee who must be satisfied that the attending doctor viewed the body before and after the death, completed the medical certificate and the necessary form stating that there is no reason why the body should not be cremated.
 The attending doctor is required to examine whether or not the death should be notified to the Coroner.